Contents

 In FY24 and FY25, the consistent narrative across all three firms was that “AI is a tailwind” and a productivity enabler.
 On the Q4 FY26 earnings call, Infosys CEO Salil Parekh used “compression” five times.
 For example: Compression is coming on some of the services and the growth is coming on other services.
 And the compression is typically in the areas where the AI foundation models and some of the tools are very efficient on that.
 So, you can see that in some of the tech services work, you can see that in some of the BPM work…

 The bull case is that AI is indeed a new revenue stream.
 TCS reported $2.3B in annualized AI revenue at Q4 FY26, roughly 7.7% of total.
 Infosys’ AI revenue is “higher than 5.5%” and growing, though management refused to update the Q4 number specifically.
 The narrative they want you to leave with is that legacy services are shrinking, AI services are growing, and the net is fine.
 Two problems with that.
-First, AI revenue almost certainly employs far fewer workers per dollar than the legacy services it’s displacing because these are tools-and-platforms-heavy engagements, not body-shop staffing.
+First, AI revenue almost certainly employs far fewer workers per dollar than the legacy services it’s displacing because these are tools-and-platform-heavy engagements, not body-shop staffing.
 Second, the AI base is still small relative to what it needs to offset.
-TCS’ non-AI revenue is roughly $27.7B, so even a modest 5% decline in that base is $1.4B of revenue that needs to be made up.
-AI revenue would need to grow from $2.3B to $3.7B (a 60%+ jump) to keep the headline flat, every year.
+TCS’ non-AI revenue is roughly $27.7B, so even a modest 5% decline in that base is $1.4B of revenue that needs to be recovered.
+AI revenue would need to grow from $2.3B to $3.7B (a 60%+ jump) to keep the topline revenue for TCS flat, every year.

 BPOs are also extremely vulnerable, and this is starting to show in official RBI data.